laravel/nova-docs/4.0/actions/registering-actions.md

 - `showOnDetail`
 - `onlyOnTableRow`
 - `exceptOnTableRow`
-- `showOnTableRow`
+- `showInline`

 ### Inline Actions

 Inline actions are actions that are displayed as buttons directly on the index table row a given resource.
-You may specify that an action should be available inline by calling the `showOnTableRow` method when attaching the action to the resource:
+You may specify that an action should be available inline by calling the `showInline` method when attaching the action to the resource:

 ```php
 /**